bloominstituteoftechnology/Android_Intents/README.md

 ### Part 3 - Create an ImageData Class

-1. Create a class to store desired data from retreived image.
+1. Create a class to store desired data from a retreived image.
 > The only required data is a name and a `Uri` stored as a String.
 > Convert a `Uri` to a string with `.toString()` method and back with `Uri.parse(stringUri)`.
-2. Class must contain the keywords `implements Serializable` in the class signature
+2. Class must contain `: Serializable` at the end of the class signature
 > This provides the necessary methods to the `Intent.putExtra` method can store the class's data
 3. Make all the data members private and create getters and setters for them
 > The `Uri` setter should convert the `Uri` to a `String` and the getter should convert it back.